 A recommended approach would be to start by identifying the various categories of workers, such as Directors, Managers, Shift Managers, Maintenance Engineers, and so on.
 Once you have a clear understanding of the different types of workers involved, you can then propose suitable training for each specific category.
 This approach will ensure that your response is tailored to the unique needs and responsibilities of each type of worker, based on their roles in the scenario.

-Watch this video for more help.
+Watch the video for more help with this question.

 It features a different scenario, but the question is very similar.